John Malkovich

 Malkovich in Ripley's Game

-In 2006, the actor was offered the role of Gustav Klimt in an art-house biographical film about a symbolist painter, who was far ahead of his time and gained recognition only after passing away.
-The painter was shown as a nonconformist genius, who didn’t play by the rules of the society he lived in.
+In 2006, the actor was offered the role of Gustav Klimt in an art-house biographical film about a symbolist painter, who was ahead of his time and only gained recognition after his death.
+The film portrayed him as a nonconformist genius who refused to play by society's rules.
 The cast included Saffron Burrows and Sandra Ceccarelli.

-Malkovich was surprisingly cast against type and for once portrayed a decent character and not a villain in a mystery crime drama film The Changeling, the plot of which revolves around a mother trying to prove that she’s raising someone else’s son.
-John portrayed Reverend Briegleb, one of few people who believed Angelina Jolie’s character and helped her escape a psychiatric ward.
+Malkovich was surprisingly cast against type, playing a decent character rather than his usual villain in the mystery crime drama The Changeling, the plot of which revolves around a mother trying to prove that she's raising someone else's son.
+John played Reverend Briegleb, one of the few people who believed Angelina Jolie's character and helped her escape from a psychiatric ward.

 Trailer for The Changeling

-Joel and Ethan Coen took note of Malkovich’s explosive temper and his signature ability to switch from a very relaxed state to enragement within seconds and created a whole series of hysterical scenes, revolving around that in their black comedy Burn After Reading.
-Malkovich portrayed a former CIA analyst, Osbourne Cox, who recorded his memoir onto a CD and, unfortunately, it got stolen.
+Joel and Ethan Coen noticed Malkovich's explosive temper and his signature ability to switch from completely relaxed to enraged within seconds, so they created a series of hilarious scenes built around this trait in their black comedy Burn After Reading.
+Malkovich played a former CIA analyst, Osbourne Cox, who recorded his memoir on a CD that unfortunately gets stolen.
 The film also stars Tilda Swinton, George Clooney and Brad Pitt.

 A snapshot from Burn After reading